 The Fundamentals of Public Health Supplemental Studies (FPHSS) program is a 10-credit course sequence providing students who do not intend to complete the new undergraduate degree in Public Health a formal academic structure through which they will gain an understanding of the evolution and mission of the field of public health, as well as an appreciation of its key methods and applications.

-Students currently enrolled in the University of Michigan-Ann Arbor College of Engineering, Gerald R. Ford School of Public Policy, School of Information, School of Kinesiology, Stephen M. Ross School of Business, and the Taubman College of Architecture and Urban Planning are eligible to complete the FPHSS program.
+Students currently enrolled in the University of Michigan-Ann Arbor College of Engineering, College of Pharmacy, Gerald R. Ford School of Public Policy, School of Information, School of Kinesiology, Stephen M. Ross School of Business, and the Taubman College of Architecture and Urban Planning are eligible to complete the FPHSS program.
 Students from these schools/colleges must have a minimum G.P.A. of 3.0, have completed PUBHLTH 200 with a minimum grade of B, and have attained at least sophomore standing (25 to 54 credits).

 The FPHSS program is designed to be complementary and value-added to other academic programs, providing participating students with a foundational grounding in the basic spectrum of evidence-based principles comprising the field of public health.
 Students completing the requirements of the FPHSS program will be able to: